 The ‘Parental Controls’ Of Over-The-Air TV

-While censorship was always optional and self-imposed for cable channels, it’s required by law for the networks you’ll find on OTA TV, including ABC, CBS, Fox, NBC and PBS.
+Censorship is required by law for the networks you’ll find on OTA TV, including ABC, CBS, Fox, NBC and PBS.
 The whole reason these networks are free to watch in the first place is that the airwaves they use are owned by the American public and regulated by the federal government.
 The FCC has rules in place regarding what can be said and shown on these networks, with the rules being slightly relaxed from 10 p.m. to 6 a.m., during the so-called “safe harbor” hours.

 What you do get with the content on OTA TV are many of the most popular shows and virtually all of the top live sporting and entertainment events every year.
 From weekly NBA, NFL and college football games to the Academy Awards to “Dancing With the Stars” and “The Voice,” you’ll be able to watch them with your antenna.

-What You Need To Switch To OTA TV
+What You Need To Access OTA TV

 Ready to start watching free over-the-air TV?
 First, take this short quiz to find out which antenna is best for you.
 To make it easy to get started, we’ve put together two bundles of recommended equipment for watching free TV, including OTA DVRs that let you record and pause live TV.